utkarshg6/helpful/Git.md

 - Rebase when branches diverge due to fetching.

-If you recieve a message after `git fetch`, that
+If you receive a message after `git fetch`, that

 ```zsh
 Your branch and 'origin/master' have diverged,